playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 While Tailwind doesn't solve the cluttered markup challenges with hand-rolling your own utility classes, it comes with some additional benefits over utility classes:

 - Ease of training.
 If someone's used Tailwind before, they know how to use it and what class names to use.
-Moreover, the Tailwind docs are very very polished.
+Moreover, the Tailwind docs are very, _very_ polished.

   ![Some visual docs complete with highlighted examples of what Tailwind code looks like](./tailwind_docs.png)